 I am a really huge fan of ramen.
 I used to eat it all the time in Toronto until my recent change in diet, and I am still getting over the fact I can’t visit Kinton Ramen on Queen St. anymore.
+And like I’ve always believed, a smart diet choice excludes any and all foods which have a high fat content in them.
 I have yet to find a vegan ramen restaurant in Toronto, so until then I will make my own!

 I found a delicious ramen recipe from Cilantro and Citronella, but adapted it to fit my dietary restrictions.
 I did not cook with any green onions, but if you choose to use them you just need to slice 1 green onion into thin slices for frying and then a few for garnish.
 You cook them after you remove the tofu from the frying pan.

 This recipe makes enough for two meals.
 If you are planning to save some for the next day, I recommend you keep the noodles separate from the broth mixture, otherwise, it will all soak up.
 For those vegans out there, this is a great recipe to make on a cold night or when you are really craving some warm comfort food!

 - 2 – 3 tablespoons neutral oil (I used sunflower oil)

 - 2 teaspoons grated garlic